 Since stilt homes are built on flexible stilts that are not capable of standing up well to ground movement, it is crucial to get them reinforced to provide them with the additional support that they need.

 Stilt homes that do not have their floor beams attached to the street-level foundation are at a much greater risk of collapse as their floors may slide off and down the slope during an earthquake.
-Stilt home reinforcement can prevent such things from happening, ensuring that your home is prepared to resist seismic activity with zero to minimal damage.
+For residents of Los Angeles Stilt home reinforcement can prevent such things from happening, ensuring that your home is prepared to resist seismic activity with zero to minimal damage.
 The team of stilt home reinforcement experts here at Alpha Structural will ensure that your home is sturdy and can withstand all kinds of calamities.

 Adding a lower-level addition to a home or structure can be a creative alternative solution to stilt home reinforcement, particularly when it comes to complying with the Los Angeles Building Code.
 If feasible, not only does the lower-level addition fulfill code requirements, but it also adds to the curb appeal and resale value of the property, as well as providing more functionality.
 Ask your Alpha Structural technicians about the potential for a lower-level addition during your consultation to learn more.